Holland Downtown Historic District: History

-The section along Eighth Street has been the center of Holland's commercial shopping district since the founding of the city in 1847.
-However, a disastrous forest fire in 1871 destroyed much of the town, including the entire commercial district in the center of the city.
-Reconstruction was hindered by the economic Panic of 1873, but much of the downtown had been rebuilt by 1875.
-However, this first wave of rebuilding was primarily composed of two-story false-front frame structures, none of which remain within the district.
-The first brick buildings constructed were probably the two-storefront wide VanDerVeen Hardware Building at 36 West Eighth and the original section of the City Hotel, on the site of the Hotel Warm Friend.
+Eighth Street has been the center of Holland's commercial district since the city's founding in 1847.
+A major forest fire in 1871 destroyed much of Holland, including the downtown commercial district.
+Reconstruction was slowed by the Panic of 1873, although much of downtown had been rebuilt by 1875.
+The first phase of reconstruction consisted largely of two-story, false-front, wood-frame commercial buildings, none of which remain within the historic district.
+Among the earliest brick buildings were the VanDerVeen Hardware Building at 36 West Eighth Street and the original section of the City Hotel, on the site later occupied by the Hotel Warm Friend.

-Holland's population grew immensely in the later part of the 19th century, increasing from 2400 in 1871 to 7790 by 1900.
-Railroads and shipping infrastructure was built, and the industrial base of the city grew, and the commercial area followed suit.
-Beginning in the 1880s and continuing through the 1920s, a building boom resulted in the former wooden buildings in downtown being replaced with brick structures.
+Holland's population increased from approximately 2,400 in 1871 to 7,790 by 1900.
+During the same period, railroad and shipping facilities expanded and the city's industrial base grew.
+Beginning in the 1880s and continuing through the 1920s, commercial construction replaced many of the earlier wooden buildings along Eighth Street with brick structures.